EsupPortail/Esup-Pod/docs/4.x/Installation/migrate_from_v3_to_v4_en.md

 - `--dry`: Simulates what will be done (default=False).
 - `--createDB`: Runs Bash commands to create tables in the database and add initial data (see `make createDB`).
 The database must be empty (default=False).
 - `--onlytags`: Processes only the tags (default=False).
-Useful if you encounter the 'Too many connections' error when processing tags.
+Useful if you encounter the `Too many connections` error when processing tags.

 #### Examples